El Loco Libre

 Using the title "Issues" tends to frame everything in a somewhat antagonistic way, as if there were battles and fights ahead, with winners and losers, should either of us choose to see it that way.
 Perhaps, as some suggest, our language helps inform our ideas, and by describing and looking at things differently a breakthrough of sorts can happen.

 On the other hand, while Angel was going to college and raising children, I was experimenting with alternate therapies - some even legal - in the San Francisco and Berkeley areas after my naval service.
 So our differing experiences presented some challenges, which we have overcome.
 Mostly.
 She is liberal and I am conservative.
-It gets even better.
+It gets even better; or worse, depending on one's viewpoint.

 However, to our delight and surprise (this is from my point of view), and perhaps a bit to her astonishment, we began a deep and abiding relationship, accompanied perhaps by much relief and gratitude since neither of us fit the template that the other feared.
 We have learned to accommodate one another's viewpoints and accept the differences.
 We often joke about it, although sometimes we don't.